 Hi Everyone, whenever I have dried Black Eyed Peas in our pantry, I put them in the rotation for meal planning to have throughout the week to top my salads and dinner bowls.

-It makes putting together a meal so easy when you have the prepared ingredients at hand right in the refrigerator.
+It makes putting together a meal so easy when you have the prepared ingredients in the refrigerator.

-I personally love just having these black-eyed peas drizzled with olive oil and with salt and pepper.
+I love just having these black-eyed peas drizzled with olive oil and with salt and pepper.

 They would be great sprinkled with fresh, chopped garden herbs as well.